KMiOpenBlockchain/isws2023-demonstrator/README.md

 > **Note to developers:**
 > The accessibility and privacy statements included in this codebase were relevant only when the site was hosted at The Open University (OU).
 They are retained here for **historical completeness** and to allow rehosting at the OU if required.
 > The statements do not apply when hosted outside the OU environment and would need updating if this site was hosted elsewhere.
+The Cookie Banner text in footer.html will also need adjusting if this site is rehosted.

  Contents
  --------